totalspectrum/spin2cpp/docs/basic.md

 ### CLKSET

 ```
-  clkset(mode, freq)
+  clkset(mode, freq, xsel)
 ```
 Propeller built in function.
 On the P1, this acts the same as the Spin `clkset` function.
 On P2, this does two `hubset` instructions, the first to set the oscillator and the second (after a short delay) to actually enable it.
-The `mode` parameter gives the setup value for the oscillator, and the second hubset to enable the oscillator uses `mode + 0b11` as its parameter.
+The `mode` parameter gives the setup value for the oscillator, and the second hubset to enable the oscillator uses `mode + xsel` as its parameter.
+If `xsel` is omitted, it defaults to `3`.

 For example:
 ```
   clkset(0x010c3f04, 160_000_000)  ' set P2 Eval board to 160 MHz
 ```